mikebharris/testcontainernetwork-go/README.md

 ![A typical test pyramid](doc/testpyramid.png)

-I go with that, we are generally testing a service's integration between itself and other external services, some of which we may have also written ourselves.
+I go with that.

+We are generally testing a service's integration between itself and other external services, some of which we may have also written ourselves.
 In this example, we have a single AWS Lambda service that interacts with a number of other AWS services and an external API service (non-AWS).
 A diagram of the Lambda service under test probably indicates this the best:

 ![The Lambda service under test](doc/service-under-test.svg)